ElisaLegnani/PhotorealisticRendering/docs/explore.md

 > Scene filename: `demo.txt`

+Here are gathered all the main functionalities of the library, in particular regarding **path tracer**.
+Note how it can render light interaction so naturally (shadows, reflections, light sources...).

-Here are gathered **all the main functionalities** of the library: you can see how the three tracers (flat, path tracer, pointlight tracer) render geometric objects with different optical properties.
+You can also appreciate how the other two tracers (flat and pointlight tracer) render geometric objects with different optical properties.

-Little edited version for the pointlight renderer because of its inability to represent reflective surfaces.
+> Little edited version for the pointlight renderer because of its inability to represent reflective surfaces.
 > Scene filename: `demo_pointlight.txt`

 Okay, now it's time to play! 🤹🏻‍♀️